shishirsuman6/Star-Wars-API/README.md

 |13|* There is some bug with implementation of Wookiee format.
 It would be great if you can find that and say a few words with your thoughts what is the root cause.
 Please write some kind of “Bug report” for issue found in the way how you would create that in bugtracker system.|[Bug ID 1](#bug_id-1), [Bug ID 2](#bug_id-2), [Bug ID 3](#bug_id-3), [Bug ID 4](#bug_id-4)|

 ## Bug Report
+Contains: Issue Details, Steps to simulate, Severity, and Priority.
 |__Bug ID__|__Issue__|__Steps To Simulate__|__Expected Result__|__Actual Result__|__Severity__|__Priority__|
 |-----------|-----------|-----------|-----------|-----------|-----------|-----------|
 |<a id="bug_id-1">Bug ID 1</a>|Schema is not available in Wookiee format|Run: https://swapi.py4e.com/api/people/schema?format=wookiee|JSON schema appears with keys in Wookie format|JSON schema appears with keys in English format.|Medium|2|